transcend-io/consent-manager-ui/README.md

 yarn test
 ```

-For maintainers, if a change you're making introduces a diff, you can walk through the snapshot changes interactively by running
+For maintainers: if a change you're making introduces a diff, you can walk through the snapshot changes interactively and review diffs/update snapshots
+on a case by case basis by running

 ```sh
 yarn test:watch
 ```

-and reviewing and approving diffs for the changed snapshots.